wangyiqiu/hdbscan/README.md

 ### Option 2: Use the Python binding

 To perform data analytics tasks, we recommend using the Python binding.
-See `pybindings/example.py` for an usage example.
-Before running the Python example shown below, please be sure to install the Python dependencies mentioned earlier.
-The Python call returns a dendrogram, which can be visualized using the [dendrogram visualization function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.dendrogram.html#scipy.cluster.hierarchy.dendrogram) of Scipy as shown in the `pybindings/example.py`.
-After successfully running the example below, you will be able to find an example dendrogram plot generated in the same directory.
+Please install the Python dependencies mentioned earlier, then starting from the project root directory:

 ```
 cd build/pybindings
 cp ../../pybindings/example.py .
 python3 example.py
 ```

+The file [pybindings/example.py](https://github.com/wangyiqiu/hdbscan/blob/main/pybindings/example.py) contains a full usage example.
+The Python call returns a dendrogram, which can be visualized using the [scipy.cluster.hierarchy.dendrogram](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.dendrogram.html#scipy.cluster.hierarchy.dendrogram) of Scipy.
+While working seamlessly with common packages, our HDBSCAN* computation is very fast, and is highly parallel.
+After successfully running the example above, you will be able to find an example dendrogram plot generated in the same directory:

 <img src="pybindings/example.png" alt="dendrogram-example" width="250"/>